Learn how to stake Ethereum (ETH) using your Trezor hardware wallet via the Trezor Suite application: the safest way to stake ETH with ease.

 Is staking ETH safe?

-The process is safe, but there are some key details to take note of.
-As always, your Trezor protects your keys, ensuring you retain ultimate control of your ETH and any other crypto funds.
+Under usual circumstances your Trezor protects your keys, ensuring you retain ultimate control of your ETH and any other crypto funds.
 However, the staked ETH and any associated rewards reside in an Everstake pool, i.e., are no longer directly secured by your Trezor.
-This means it is Everstake's responsibility to protect your ETH throughout the staking process, and Trezor cannot be held responsible should anything happen to your ETH during this time.
+This means it is Everstake's responsibility to protect your ETH throughout the staking process.

 As with any other third party providers, it is advisable to carefully review Everstake's terms, conditions, and any fees they may charge for their services.